kerdou/portfolio_v1/README.md

 ### Projects and exercices

-- Every project while have the same shape on narrow devices
+- Every project will have the same shape on narrow devices
 - The personal projects shape will change drastically on wide screens

 ## 🎈 Usage <a name = "usage"></a>